 For a lot of games, 3-4 players is about the sweet spot — and also the limit.
 Last week we talked about the best 2 player board games.
 But what do you do when you’ve got a bigger group coming over for game night?
-Try breaking out one of these great 5 player board games.

-View the Top 10 5 Player Board Games
+Top 5 Board Games for Five Players

 Ticket to Ride offers you a chance to discover America in the early 1900s while attempting to build the longest train route.
 To build your route, you will need to collect train cards equivalent to the number of spaces joining any two of North America’s iconic cities indicated on the board.
 You can get extra points if you build a route to a specific location as specified in a Destination Ticket.
 If you build the longest continuous path, you will earn extra points at the end of the game.